Ghostly Tales for Ghastly Kids: A Tangled Web

 Nigel has a passion for torturing spiders, and a habit of clicking his tongue and daydreaming with his mouth open.
-He nicknamed himself "Black Nigel" and would declare himself the spider that spiders feared, confusing (and sometimes annoying) his parents.
+He nicknames himself "Black Nigel" and will declare himself the spider that spiders fear, confusing (and sometimes annoying) his parents.
 One day, Ariadne, a pregnant spider, rushes into his bedroom to prepare for her labour.
 She runs towards the wardrobe to make a web at the top.
 Nigel hears her tiny footsteps and waits, picking up the jar he hides under his pillow.
-When Ariadne had spun her web, Nigel swiped the jar across it, trapping her.
+When Ariadne spins her web, Nigel swipes the jar across it, trapping her.
 Nigel screws the lid on and holds the jar against a candle flame, burning the spider alive.
-He dumps the corpse into a bin outside his window which is collected the next morning by the bin collectors.
+He dumps the corpse into a bin outside his window the bin men empty the next morning.
 At the landfill, the ghosts of the unborn babies are "born" and allow the wind to carry them through the town.

 After Nigel is sent to bed for irritating his parents again, the spider ghosts float through his open bedroom window and into his open mouth.
-Hours later, Nigel wakes up with a tight chest as if he had a severe cold; through the night, the spider ghosts had spun webs around his ribcage.
+Hours later, Nigel wakes up with a tight chest as if he has a severe cold; through the night, the vengeful spider ghosts spin webs around his ribcage.
 Nigel coughs up a spider but only spots it after it had run across the bedsheets, only realising it came from him when he coughs up another.
-Nigel never opened his mouth again and now spends a lot of free time knitting.
+Nigel never opens his mouth again and he never does.
+He now spends a lot of free time knitting.
 He has no idea why he always knits webs as big as his bedroom.
-It was just instinct.
+It is just instinct.